With Joshua Kosman, I am co-constructor of the cryptic crossword in The Nation magazine.

 me on Sharing the Fun

-The best part of my (now dated) 1992 thoughts on cryptic crosswords was excerpted here.
+The best part of my (now somewhat dated) 1992 thoughts on cryptic crosswords was excerpted here.

-In 2008, I started a "nom photo" page on the NPL Web site.
+In 2008, I started a "nom photos" page on the NPL Web site.

 Top